-Although financial market conditions are currently conducive to favorable debt issuance, it is not possible to guarantee future financial market conditions.
+Although financial market conditions are currently moderately conducive to favorable debt issuance, it is not possible to guarantee future financial market conditions.
 If long-term bonding in sufficient amounts is not immediately available, the FHCF may need to explore alternatives, including issuing bonds in multiple tranches over time and/or interim financing alternatives.
 The FHCF statute provides that the FHCF's liability is limited to the amount it can actually raise from bonding and other available claims payment sources.
-The timing of reimbursements to insurers can vary depending on whether insurers need to pay their policyholders quickly, such as might occur with a category four or five hurricane causing a large number of total losses, or slowly due to a covered hurricane where large losses are due to many partial losses materializing over a number of years.
+The timing of FHCF reimbursements to insurers depends on the magnitude of insurers' losses and how soon the insurers' payments exceed their FHCF retentions.